The-Big-Brown-Bear/The-Big-Brown-Bear/README.md

 - 👀 I’m interested in Kai OS apps, cool Arduino projects, all things VIM
 - 🌱 I’m currently learning the .NET framwork to make more user friendly Linux apps
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: bboden5000@gmail.com
+- 📫 How to reach me...

 <!---
 The-Big-Brown-Bear/The-Big-Brown-Bear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.